k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 * **Generate value** - the Catalog Masking Actors should produce any random value, not consistent and not unique.
 * **OFF** - the Catalog Masking mechanism should not mask the field.
 This valid value is useful when a custom masking logic is required.
 In this case, it is the implementor responsibility to add the custom masking logic to the relevant LU population.

-Note that when the Masking property is set to either Consistent, Unique or Consistent & Unique values, it overrides the same definition on the Classification level (performed via the Classifier Configuration pop-up).
+Note that when the Masking property is set to either Consistent, Unique or Consistent & Unique values, it overrides the same definition on the Classification level (performed via the [Classifier Configuration screen](05_catalog_app.md#classifier-configuration)).